 He is currently for the technical director for the New York Surf Soccer Club, one of the elite soccer programs in the tri-state area.
 His duties as technical director he oversees all operations of New York Surf, while also managing the entire coaching staff.
 Feinstein is a regional staff coach for the Region 1 Olympic Development Program.

-Before his tenure with the Peacocks, Feinstein was the first-ever men's soccer graduate assistant coach at his alma mater Manhattanville College from 2003-04.
+Prior to arriving at Mercy, he was the first assistant men's soccer coach at Division I Saint Peter's College from 2004-05, where he helped mentor three National Soccer Coaches Association of America (to) Regional All-Americans.
+Feinstein recruited many of the players who received a bid into the NCAA Division I Tournament in 2006.
+Before his tenure with the Peacocks, Feinstein was the first-ever men's soccer graduate assistant coach at his alma mater, Manhattanville College, from 2003-04, after a standout career in which he earned a pair of All-Conference honors.
 He also served there as the interim head coach in 2003, and helped lead the Valiants to a pair of Skyline Conference Tournament appearances.

-Feinstein is a 2003 graduate of Manhattanville College with a Bachelor of Arts degree in history.
-He then went on to receive his Master of Arts degree in liberal arts from Manhattanville in 2004.
-Feinstein was a standout player for the Valiants from 1999-2002, earning a pair of All-Conference honors.
+Feinstein is a 2003 graduate of Manhattanville with a Bachelor of Arts degree in history.
+He then went on to receive his Master of Arts degree in liberal arts from Manhattanville in 2004 and holds a United States Soccer Federation National "A" Coaching License, as well as an NSCAA Advanced National Diploma.

 Feinstein currently resides in New Rochelle, N.Y.